 Lubricate and then insert the selector fork rod through both gear selector forks and push it in all the way until the shoulder contacts the case.

 Also, be sure to seal the end of the rod because the rod drilling goes right through the case and is a common source for leaks.
-The open end of the rod drilling is already covered by the gearbox sprocket so do it now from the inside.
+As mentioned above, the rod can be easily sealed from the outside if the gearbox sprocket is not yet installed.

 Next, "fiddle" in the mainshaft 2nd gear, engaging it in the mainshaft selector fork.